Skip to content

 Employees

-Not publicly disclosed; no reliable headcount anywhere.
-Brazilian entity ONEKEY PAYMENTS INSTITUIÇÃO DE PAGAMENTO S.A.
-(CNPJ 35.210.410/0001-41, incorporated October 16, 2019, Barueri, SP) held by UK holding Moovefin Holdings Ltd (Companies House 14361374, incorporated 2022).
-Ultimate owner per the PSC register: Emiliano Sebastián Fernández (Spanish), 75%+ ownership and voting since October 2024.
+Not publicly disclosed and no reliable headcount anywhere.
+The Brazilian entity is ONEKEY PAYMENTS INSTITUIÇÃO DE PAGAMENTO S.A.
+(CNPJ 35.210.410/0001-41, incorporated 16 October 2019 in Barueri, SP), held by UK holding Moovefin Holdings Ltd (Companies House 14361374, incorporated 2022).
+Ultimate owner per the PSC register is Emiliano Sebastián Fernández, Spanish, at 75%+ ownership and voting since October 2024; the BCB register writes the same name as Emiliano Fernandez Balague.
 CEO César Garcia.

 Company Type